Summary

 Transient coma

-Syncope (fainting) is transient coma due to the temporary reduction of global brain perfusion, which can be due to cardiac etiologies, vasomotor etiologies, orthostatic hypotension, or pulmonary embolism.
+Syncope (fainting) is a transient coma due to the temporary reduction of global brain perfusion, which can be due to cardiac etiologies, vasomotor etiologies, orthostatic hypotension, or pulmonary embolism.

-Seizures produce transient coma due to epileptiform discharges in the brain, either as absence/petit mal seizures (bifrontal or diffuse cortical and thalamic involvement), complex partial seizures (usually of temporal lobe origin, associated with diffuse limbic involvement and cerebral cortical inhibition), or generalized convulsive seizures (with seizure discharges involving both cerebral hemispheres and brainstem structures).
+Seizures produce transient coma due to epileptiform discharges in the brain, either as absence/petit mal seizures (bifrontal or diffuse cortical and thalamic involvement), focal unaware seizures (usually of temporal lobe origin, associated with diffuse limbic involvement and cerebral cortical inhibition), or generalized convulsive seizures (with seizure discharges involving both cerebral hemispheres and brainstem structures).
 Coma can be prolonged in status epilepticus (e.g., nonconvulsive status epilepticus as diagnosed by EEG).
 Convulsive movements and incontinence can occur, especially with generalized tonic-clonic seizures.

 Pathophysiology